Collections-based botany in a changing world

-We study plant diversity across scales, combining fieldwork, herbarium collections, genomics, and spectral phenomics to advance botanical knowledge and address ecological and societal challenges.
-Based at Texas A&M University and connected to the S.M.
-Tracy Herbarium, our work uses botanical collections as infrastructure for discovery, training, and stewardship.
+We study plant diversity and diversification across scales, emphasizing field and herbarium collections, phylogenomics, and spectral phenomics to advance botanical knowledge and address ecological and societal challenges.

 Plant lineages across scales